malcolmlett/malcolmlett.github.io/Discarded-Content;-Paper-on-Loops-in-AI-and-Consciousness.md

 * Iteration 2: f(x, mind-schema) -> relationship(x : mind-schema)
 * Iteration 3: f(relationship(x : mind-schema), mind-schema) -> relationship(mind-schema : mind-schema)

+Theorem 1 Proof:
+* The _content of conscious experience_ refers to the set of data represented and/or processed within the brain which is consciously experienced by that individual, in distinction to other data represented and/or processed in the brain which is not consciously experienced.
+* As per claims 1 and 2, all of conscious experience must be available for further thought and the individual must be able to identify that thought as their own.
+* In order for an individual to identify thought as being their own, they must have some beliefs about thought and how it relates to themselves as an individual entity.
+This is the set `M`, which iteration 2 produces inferences in relation to.
+* Any supposed experience that is not available for input to iteration 2 (eg: due to some incompatibility of structure or a lack of data path to iteration 2 processing capabilities) cannot be identified in relation to the individual.
+As such, it fails on Claim 2, and any supposed thought about the experience must be thought about a non-conscious experience.
+Thus, any thought that cannot be used as input to an iteration 2 inference is not a conscious experience.

 Theorem 1 proof:
 * For any given experience, one of three possibilities is true: